ArunHussain/neural_network/README.md

 *I is the inputs*
 *B<sub>HL</sub> is the bias of the hidden layer and B<sub>OL</sub> is the bias of the output layer*

+The training of the neural network has 7 key steps:
+* Perform the feed forward algorithm
+* Calculate the gradients of the output layer
+* Calculate the deltas of the output layer
+* Adjust the weights and bias of the output layer
+* Calculate the gradients of the hidden layer
+* Calcualte the deltas of the hidden layer
+* Adjust the weights and bias of the hidden layer